 #1 Share Folders like you did in XP

-You can share any folder by just right-click and then click on Share feature.
+You can share any folder by right-click and then click on the Share feature.
 This starts a wizard.
-However this wizard does not allow you to give your desired share name.
-So if you have a folder called as iPhone it might be shared as \computerusersusernamephonedata.
-So if you want to share like you used to do in XP.
-Don’t use the share wizard.
+However, this wizard does not allow you to give your desired share name.
+So if you have a folder called an iPhone, it might be shared as \computerusersusernamephonedata.
+So if you want to share like you used to do in XP, don’t use the share wizard.
 Instead

 - Then click Sharing > Advanced Sharing